-The Corporation of Delta operates and maintains hundreds of kilometres of storm and sanitary sewer mains, as well as drainage ditches, irrigation channels and several pump stations.
+Delta operates and maintains hundreds of kilometres of storm and sanitary sewer mains, as well as drainage ditches, irrigation channels and several pump stations.

 A dike system surrounds the lowlands of Delta, protecting Ladner, the farmlands and other low-lying areas.
 The elevation of the Delta lowlands is between 1m and 1.5m, while high tides can be 2.0m.

 Integrated Liquid Waste & Resource Management Plan (ILWRMP)